shansana/Simple-mouse-move-parallax/README.md

-parallax effect of different layers triggered by mouse movement.
+parallax effect of 2 image layers triggered by mouse movement.